-As for that Trump wall meant to keep the terrorists out, see my final thoughts further below.
-But Vox is correct: “White American men are a bigger domestic terrorist threat than Muslim foreigners.”
+As for that Trump wall meant to keep terrorists out, see my final thoughts further below.
+But sadly, Vox is correct: “White American men are a bigger domestic terrorist threat than Muslim foreigners.”

-When America grows up a “developed nation” only then will conscientious, rational, determined citizens and lawmakers unanimously concede that our outdated and NRA-corrupted U.S. Constitution has failed the National Security test, and killed enough Americans.
-And FINALLY outlaw guns for good.
+When America finally becomes a “developed nation” conscientious, rational, determined citizens and lawmakers will unanimously concede that our outdated and NRA-corrupted U.S. Constitution has failed the National Security test, killing enough Americans.
+And finally rescind the 2nd Amendment.

 To survive multi-method terror attacks today, 4 assets must be in a continual state of improvement: Your Security Awareness, Creativity/Resourcefulness; Reaction Time and Body-System Integrity; plus your lightning ability to silence a mobile phone, and NEVER be distracted by one in the first place.

 Speaking of smartphones, the impulse to film or record things will get you killed.
 And while I address crowds further below, survival as in the tragedy below, comes from what boxers call, range control.
 Remember: Distance is safety.
 Proximity is danger.
 'Can't strike from a distance?
 Don't get close.

 You can enrich businesses by buying expensive high-tech anti-terror gear.
 Like hardcore terror groups such as the Taliban though, low tech is really all you need.
 The rest is mental.
 BUT, do read #5 further below.
 Also, two questions to objectively answer to ensure this article is even worth your time: How badly do you really want to cheat death, live, go back to your family, loved ones and enjoy dreams or unfinished business you have in the works?
 Second, how agile, versatile and decisive are you?